M-Devika/cybersecurity--journey/01-network-packet-analysis/day-04-https-analysis/analysis.md

 TLS_AES_256_GCM_SHA384
 ```

-This identifies the cryptographic algorithms selected for the TLS 1.3 connection.
+This cipher suite identifies the authenticated-encryption algorithm and hash function used by the TLS 1.3 cipher suite.

 It uses: